JFL110/where-are-they-aws-app/README.md

 This repo is built automatically on push using Github actions.
 Changes to the version file trigger a redeployment to AWS Lambda.

 ## Running locally
+Follow guidelines to install DynamoDB and SAM locally.

 ### DynamoDB
 Start DynamoDB locally with